Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 <a name="generate-installation-files"></a>
 #### 4.1 Generate Installation Files

 Some files are needed for generating the configuration payload.
-See these topics in [Prepare Configuration Payload](prepare_configuration_payload.md) if one has not already prepared the information for this system.
+See the [Command Line Configuration Payload](prepare_configuration_payload.md#command_line_configuration_payload) and [Configuration Payload Files](prepare_configuration_payload.md#configuration_payload_files) topics if one has not already prepared the information for this system.

 * [Command Line Configuration Payload](prepare_configuration_payload.md#command_line_configuration_payload)
 * [Configuration Payload Files](prepare_configuration_payload.md#configuration_payload_files)

 1. At this time see [Create HMN Connections JSON](create_hmn_connections_json.md) for instructions about creating the `hmn_connections.json`.
+Return to this section when completed.

 1. Change into the preparation directory plus necessary PIT directories (for later):